So begins the story of

 will be updated as information comes in and as time permits.
 So that you don’t waste your time

-check the What's New section for the last time we changed something.
+check the What's New Section for the last time we changed something.
 It will point you to the related

 subject matter.
-It is also a chronological index from the first day the site went up on the web, March 26, 2007, to the present date.
-There are two Roster sections - alphabetically by name, and by hull numbers.
-The links go directly to the Dolphin you may be seeking.
+It is also a chronological index, from the first day the site went up on the web, March 26, 2007, to the present date.

 for our email/newsletter list - which will not be shared with third parties without

-A Forum for the exchange
+Our Forum for the exchange

-of information of mutual interest is up and running.
 One day we may have a members only

 link - if and when we can determine if we have any reason to have such a section.
+Maybe, if there is interest, we can form a real Dolphin 24

 out there.
 So please spread the word.